 systemctl status cloud-init-local.service cloud-init.service cloud-config.service cloud-final.service

-If you install Cloud-Init using the official source code package and pip, pay attention to the following:
+If you install Cloud-Init using the official source code package and pip, note that:

 useradd syslog